Skip to main content

 make && make install

-6. Execute the command vim/var/lib/pgsql/12/data/postgresql.conf to modify the configuration file and modify the value of wal_level to logical.
+6. Modify the postgresql.conf configuration file and set the wal_level value to logical.

 tip

-7. Restart the PostgreSQL service during low business hours.
+8. Restart the PostgreSQL service during a low business peak period.

 service postgresql-12.service restart

-1. Connect to the postgres database, switch to the database that needs to be synchronized, and create a test table.
+1. Connect to the postgres database, switch to the database to be synchronized, and create a test table.

 \c demodata